Why is Chefchaouen in Morocco Painted Blue?

 After reading so many glowing reviews of Casa Perlerta, I didn’t hesitate to make a booking and I could not have wished for a better experience.

-It’s often said good things come in small packages, and this is certainly true for Casa Perla.
-Despite an endless supply of charm, this boutique hotel is surprisingly affordable, a winning combination that has resulted in it being considered by many as the no.1 place to stay in Chefchaouen.
+It’s often said good things come in small packages.
+This is certainly true for Casa Perla.
+Despite an endless supply of charm, this boutique hotel is surprisingly affordable.
+This winning combination has resulted in it being considered by many as the no.1 place to stay in Chefchaouen.
 However, with only 10 rooms available, only a few people who visit the city can actually stay here so make sure you don’t miss the chance by booking in advance.

 Would you like to visit Morocco’s Blue City?